austinbv/dino/README.md

 A single board computer with a microcontroller can be a great standalone solution, especially if your project needs the computer anyway.
 For example, a Raspberry Pi Zero and Arduino Nano combo, running CRuby, Dino and other software.

 But what if you want to be _really_ small?
 That's where [mruby](https://github.com/mruby/mruby) comes in.
 Building on the [mruby-esp32](https://github.com/mruby-esp32/mruby-esp32) project, Dino is being ported to run directly on the ESP32 here: [mruby-dino-template](https://github.com/dino-rb/mruby-dino-template).

+## dino-piboard

+There's an early stage add-on project for this gem, [dino-piboard](https://github.com/dino-rb/dino-piboard), which adds support for the Raspberry Pi's built in GPIO interface as a "board". `Dino::PiBoard` substitutes for `Dino::Board`, allowing you to connect hardware directly to the Pi, without a microcontroller, and use everything else from this gem.